Responding to Climate Change

 The first step of preparedness is good routine maintenance.
 There are a number of small measures you can take that will help you prepare for extreme weather and these should be incorporated into your annual maintenance regime:

 - Gutters, hoppers and downpipes should be clear and free of debris to ensure water flows away safely from the building.
 When rainwater goods are being replaced it is strongly recommended that you increase their capacity.
-We have guidance on the design of replacement rainwater goods.

 - Roofing materials should be checked and made secure to prevent loss in high winds or water penetration from missing materials